code42/py42/docs/userguides/gettingstarted.md

 ### Debug mode

 Debug mode may be useful if you are trying to determine if you are experiencing permission issues.
-When debug mode is on, py42 logs HTTP request URLs and parameters to the console.
+When debug mode is on, py42 logs HTTP request data to the console.
 Use the following as a guide for how to turn debug mode on in py42:
 ```python
 import py42.sdk